Introduction to bioinformatics

 - Has a general understanding of central topics and concepts within the field of bioinformatics

-- Has basic understanding of what a genome is and how a genome browser can be used to represent and explore genome level data
+- has a basic understanding of what genome is and how a genome browser can be used to represent and explore genome level data

-- Knows the algorithms behind sequence similarity search, in particular BLAST
+- knows the algorithms behind sequence similarity search, in particular BLAST

 - is able to create working implementations of basic bioinformatics algorithms and to use such algorithms for analysis of concrete data